eddiejibson/limitrr/README.md

 - **discriminator**: **Required** Where discriminator is the thing being limited (e.g x amount of completed actions/requests per discriminator)
 - **type**: Which count do you wish to be reset? `requests` or `completed`?
 If this is not set, both will be removed.
-- **route**: *String* When route should the values be retrieved from?
+- **route**: *String* What route should the values be retrieved from?
 If this is not set, it will get the counts from the `default` route.

 ``` javascript
 //Where discriminator is the thing being limited